TamaraSavadyan/Random-algorithms-/README.md

 # Random-algorithms-
-Just some random sripts I made on my way.
+Just some random scripts I made on my way.